andreaintech/designers_ranking/README.md

 # designers_ranking
-This is an interface made with React Native for an Designers Ranking App
+This is an UI project made with React Native CLI for a Designers Ranking App

+Updated and maintained with ❤️ by [@adasilvapdev](https://adasilvapdev.github.io/web/)